TURTLE: A C library for an optimistic stepping through a topography: Test cases

 In the following sections we present the results of various tests and comparisons that have been carried out with the TURTLE library.
-These tests were run on a dedicated server hosting 64 cores at 2.2\,GHz (Intel$^{ {\textregistered}}$ Xeon$^{ {\textregistered}}$ E5-4620) with 128\,GB of DDR3 memory.
+Most of the source code used for these tests can be found on GitHub~\cite{TURTLE_PERFS:GitHub}.
+The performance critical sections have been implemented in C or C++.
+Higher level functionalities have been scripted using LuaJIT~\cite{LuaJIT} and its \emph{foreign function interface} (\ics{ffi}) package.
+The test suite was build with CMake (\ics{"Release"} build) and gcc~4.8.5, the system native compiler.
+It was run on a dedicated CentOS7 server hosting 64 cores at 2.2\,GHz (Intel$^{ {\textregistered}}$ Xeon$^{ {\textregistered}}$ E5-4620) with 128\,GB of DDR3 memory.
 Two applications were considered.
 The first one consists in computing the rock depth along straight lines.
-Knowing the rock depth along a line of sight is important for muography applications.
+Knowing the rock depth along a Line Of Sight (LOS) is important for muography applications.
 The muon ($\mu$) flux transmitted through the target indeed depends primarily on the integrated density along the line of sight.
 Combining the flux measurement with the rock depth thus provides an estimate of the average density of the target.
 On larger scales, the rock depth close to the horizon is also meaningful in order to estimate the target mass for high energy neutrinos.
 The first case allows to test the performances of the \emph{optimistic} algorithm as a pure geometry solver.
-The second application tests the performances of the TURTLE library when integrated in a HEPMC.
-It consists in computing the spectrum of transmitted atmospheric $\mu$ using the PUMAS\,\cite{PUMAS:GitHub} HEPMC engine.
+The second application tests the performances of the TURTLE library when integrated in a Monte~Carlo.
+It consists in computing the spectrum of transmitted atmospheric $\mu$ using the PUMAS\,\cite{PUMAS:GitHub} MC engine.

-For both applications we consider 3 view points located in two mountainous areas: Chaîne des Puys in France (fig.\,\ref{fig:map}, left) and Tian Shan in China (fig.\,\ref{fig:map}, right).
-These areas correspond to real experiments with different topographies and data sets.
-The first area is taken from muography data acquisition (\citet{ambrosino2015joint}) targeting the Puy de Dôme volcano, highest summit (1\,465\,m) of the Chaîne des Puys.
-The Chaîne des Puys is a north-south oriented chain of $\sim$80 volcanoes in the Massif Central in France.
-It features various volcano shapes: cinder cones, lava domes, craters, $\ldots$.
-We consider two locations where muography detectors have been operated.
-The first location is south-west of Puy de Dôme: Col de Ceyssat (CDC) at 45.764160\,$^\mathrm{o}$\,N, 2.955385\,$^\mathrm{o}$\,E, 1\,080\,m.
-It is indicated with a black cross on the left plot of fig.~\ref{fig:map}.
-The second one is east of Puy de Dôme and slightly lower: TDF building (45.769961\,$^\mathrm{o}$\,N, 2.980687\,$^\mathrm{o}$\,E, 927\,m), indicated with a red cross.